ASaiM/galaxytools/README.md

 defines at least one functional test (sample input files, parameters and the expected output).

-If the tools are installed, theses tests can be runned `src/run_tests.sh` script.
-See the `README` file for each tool for more details.
+To test the correct integration of the tools in Galaxy, several tests can be runned.
+These tests simulates a manual install of these Galaxy Tools and their dependencies.

+With `./src/run_tests.sh --integration`, the integration in a local Galaxy instance is tested with the launch of the interface at [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
+The tools can be then tested manually.

-In addition the same functional tests are runned via TravisCI whenever this GitHub repository is updated:
+With `./src/run_tests.sh --functional`, functional automatic tests defined for each tool are runned.
+The same functional tests are runned via TravisCI whenever this GitHub repository is updated:

 [![Build Status](https://travis-ci.org/ASaiM/galaxytools.svg)](https://travis-ci.org/ASaiM/galaxytools)

-This TravisCI integration simulates a manual install of these Galaxy Tools and their dependencies.
 See the `.travis.yml` file for more technical details.

 # Bug Reports